Jho Low on ‘an island’ but not Cyprus, says top cop

 He did not name the country concerned.

-Dr Mahathir today dismissed talk that Low might have undergone plastic surgery to change his looks and his possession of multiple passports as merely rumours.
+Dr M today dismissed talk that Low might have undergone plastic surgery to change his looks and his possession of multiple passports as merely rumours.

 He said the authorities are working hard to get information, but it is not easy to obtain.